Creating and Maintaining a Focus in Single-Session Therapy

 Conclusion

 Using time effectively in single-session therapy is a core skill in this form of service delivery.
-In this article, I have discussed the core skills of helping clients to create and maintain an agreed focus so that they can get the most from the time that they have with the counsellor.
+In this article, I have discussed the core skills for helping clients create and maintain an agreed focus so they can get the most from their time with the therapist.

 References

 Talmon, M. (1990).
-Single session therapy: Maximising the effect of the first (and often only) therapeutic encounter.
-San Francisco: Jossey-Bass.
+Single Session Therapy: Maximising the Effect of the First (and Often Only) Therapeutic Encounter.
+Jossey-Bass.

 Comments